Burnup: Waste

-Proliferation
+Proliferation risk

 Burnup is one of the key factors determining the isotopic composition of spent nuclear fuel, the others being its initial composition and the neutron spectrum of the reactor.
 Very low fuel burnup is essential for the production of weapons-grade plutonium for nuclear weapons, in order to produce plutonium that is predominantly ^{239}Pu with the smallest possible proportion of ^{240}Pu and ^{242}Pu.

 Plutonium and other transuranic isotopes are produced from uranium by neutron absorption during reactor operation.
 While it is possible in principle to remove plutonium from used fuel and divert it to weapons usage, in practice there are formidable obstacles to doing so.
 First, fission products must be removed.
 Second, plutonium must be separated from other actinides.
 Third, fissionable isotopes of plutonium must be separated from non-fissionable isotopes, which is more difficult than separating fissionable from non-fissionable isotopes of uranium, not least because the mass difference is one atomic unit instead of three.
 All processes require operation on strongly radioactive materials.
 Since there are many simpler ways to make nuclear weapons, nobody has constructed weapons from used civilian electric power reactor fuel, and it is likely that nobody ever will do so.
 Furthermore, most plutonium produced during operation is fissioned.
 To the extent that fuel is reprocessed on-site, as proposed for the Integral Fast Reactor, opportunities for diversion are further limited.
 Therefore, production of plutonium during civilian electric power reactor operation is not a significant problem.